hchapman/hchapman.github.io/classes/index.md

 ## Teaching

 I've had the good fortune of being able to teach several classes during my time at UGA.
-Most recently I taught [Calculus I](/classes/s2014-2250/) during the Spring 2014 semester.
+This semester I am teaching Precalculus (MATH1113).